Skip to Content

 When searching for good vegan backpacking meals, make sure to check the serving size on the back.
 Some pre-packaged options will contain one, others two.
 Still others say two, but it’s really just enough for one.
 Look at the calorie count per serving, plus carb, protein, and fat content to determine if the meal is truly one or two servings.
 And remember that you need more calories when you’re working hard on the trail.
 How many?
 That depends.
 Use our handy hiking calorie calculator to get a rough estimate.

 And if you’re wondering why there are no breakfasty vegan backpacking meals listed here?
 Because they’re a scam, that’s why.
-Are you honestly gonna tell me you’d rather pay $6 for instant oatmeal when you can get a box of 10-12 singles-serve packets from your local grocery store for half the price?
+Are you honestly gonna tell me you’d rather pay $9 for oatmeal when you can get a box of 10-12 single-serve packets from your local grocery store for half the price?
 C’mon.
 You pull that nonsense when you’re backpacking with us and you better be prepared for the head shake of shame.

 Whatever meals you choose, stock your pack, fill your belly, and wander on!